12 Easy Ingredients for the World’s Healthiest Salad

 CHUNK LIGHT TUNA

-Tuna, one of the best sources of protein, contains no trans fat, and a three-ounce serving of chunk light contains 11 mg of heart-healthy niacin, which has been shown to help lower cholesterol and help your body process fat.
+Tuna, one of the best sources of protein (and therefore one of our top salad ingredients), contains no trans fat, and a three-ounce serving of chunk light contains 11 mg of heart-healthy niacin, which has been shown to help lower cholesterol and help your body process fat.
 University of Rochester researchers determined that niacin raises HDL cholesterol (the good kind) and lowers triglycerides more than most statins alone.

 Other nutrients: protein, selenium, and vitamin B12